hanabi/hanabi.github.io/Reference.md

   * Bob knows that if no-one on the team does anything, Cathy will go on to misplay the blue 4 as a *5 Pull*.
   * Bob also knows that if he plays his *Finesse Position* card, Cathy will still go on to misplay the blue 4 as a *5 Pull Finesse*.
   * Thus, Bob blind-plays his *Second Finesse Position* card.
 It is blue 1 and it successfully plays.
-  * Cathy know knows that the card to the right of her 5 is two (or more) away from being playable.
+  * Cathy now knows that the card to the right of her 5 is two (or more) away from being playable.
 She also marks the card as being chop moved.
 * Rarely, it is possible for a *5 Pull Ejection* to occur where the player who receives the number 5 clue is able to determine that the only "other" thing to clue must be a card in their hand.
 In this situation, they might be hesitant to discard.
 By convention, players are allowed to discard in this situation.
 (This follows from *Guide Principle*.)

 <br />